 Neurodiversity at La Trobe

-Celebrating Neurodiversity is the next frontier in Celebrating Human Diversity
+Neurodiversity is the next frontier in Human Diversity

-La Trobe’s new Neurodiversity Project aims to improve equity, accessibility, and inclusion for our Neurominority student and staff communities.
+La Trobe’s new Neurodiversity Project aims to improve equity, accessibility, and inclusion for Neurodivergent and/or Neurominority staff and students.

 This Neurodiversity Webpage serves as a central hub for Neurodiversity-related study supports, resources, research, and courses at La Trobe.
 Here you can find resources including targeted support with your studies, links to relevant services such as counselling and the AccessAbility Hub, research projects and experts related to Neurodiversity, and relevant blogs, articles, and other materials which can help students to navigate university life.